 High standards of punctuality and attendance are required just as if you were in employment.
-Students at all consortium schools are expected to conform to the Sixth Form dress code.
-As a Sixth Former you will be expected to set an example to the rest of the school.
+Students are expected to conform to the Sixth Form dress code and as a Sixth Former you will be expected to set an example to the rest of the school.